Pawior/React-Music-Player-My-Chill-Place/README.md

 ## General info
 Music Player written using React.
 Simple, but with some nice visual effects.
 Songs were taken from Chillhop.com.
 Webiste is responsive and ready to work with smartphones.
+Music Player has got sleep mode feature which allow users to choose time period after which music will turn off.
+It could be very helpful while trying to sleep.
 ## How does it looks like?
 ![image](./img/preview.png)
 * Live update